-Melania Trump's American Dream

-Melania Trump's American Dream: From soft-spoken schoolgirl to aspiring first lady
+Melania Trump: From soft-spoken schoolgirl to next first lady

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Sevnica, Slovenia (CNN)The principal of Melania Trump's old primary school knows juvenile behavior when she sees it.
-And she has some advice for the candidate who once described his own campaign as "a little childish."
+Sevnica, Slovenia (CNN)The principal of Melania Trump's old primary school has some advice for Donald Trump.

 "Melania is very wise," Mirjana Jelancic says.
 "Donald should listen to her more."